ropg/ezTime/README.md

 ### On timezone data in ezTime

 Internally, ezTime stores everything it knows about a timezone as two strings.
 One is the official name of the timezone in "Olsen" format (like `Europe/Berlin`).
-That name is used to then update, at least once per year, all the other information needed to represent time in that timezone.
-This is another string, in so-called "posix" format.
-It's a little longer and for Berlin it is `CET-1CEST,M3.4.0/2,M10.4.0/3`.
-The elements of this string are as follows:
+That name is used to then update when needed all the other information needed to represent time in that timezone.
+This is in another string, in so-called "posix" format.
+It's often a little longer and for Berlin it is `CET-1CEST,M3.4.0/2,M10.4.0/3`.
+The elements of this string have the following meanings:

 | Element | meaning |
 | ---- | ---- |